-Below you’ll find a list of highly-rated books set in some of the Rocky Mountain and southwest states, including Arizona, Colorado, New Mexico, Utah, and Wyoming.
-Books set in the southwestern states of Nevada and California will be included on August’s list.
-Books set in the Rocky Mountain states of Idaho, and Montana will be included on October’s list.
+Below, you’ll find a list of highly-rated books set in some of the Rocky Mountain and Southwest states, including Arizona, Colorado, New Mexico, Utah, and Wyoming.
+If you’re looking for another state, check our comprehensive list of books set in every state.

-Our curated recommendations strike a good balance between historical fiction, contemporary novels, and non-fiction books about the American southwest.
-The list is broken down by state, and you’ll also find a brief description of each state’s characteristics before the corresponding books.
+Our curated recommendations strike a good balance between historical fiction, contemporary novels, and non-fiction books about the American Southwest.
+We’ve grouped the books by state and also indicated the time setting of each.
+You’ll also find a brief description of each state’s characteristics before the corresponding books.

 Books Set in Arizona